cdonohue/image-namer/README.md

 # :camera: Image Namer
-> A tiny cli process to move around image files
+> A node cli process to rename image files

 ### Goal
 Provide an automated way of inspecting images and naming them something a bit more meaningful